joshmarinacci/meowlang/blog2/blog2.md

-# Ohm: Build a Calculator
+# Ohm: Building a Calculator

-[Last time](link) I introduced Ohm, an open source meta language parser with an easy to use syntax.
+[Last time](link) I introduced [Ohm](https://github.com/cdglabs/ohm), an open source meta language parser with an easy to use syntax.
 We built a parser for different number formats.
 This week we will extend the parser to calculate arithmetic expressions.

 Open up your grammar file and add this code inside `CoolNums {`